-LPEA seeking applicants for Cooperative Youth Leadership Camp
+LPEA sends student to Cooperative Youth Leadership Camp

-“It’s not just another camp,” said Lonnie Tucker, LPEA communications coordinator handling the local application process.
-“This is an experience that will help students build for their future, and help them gain valuable leadership and interpersonal relationship skills that will benefit them in an increasingly competitive world.”
+“It’s not just another camp,” said Lonnie Tucker, LPEA communications coordinator.
+“This is an experience that will help students build for their future and help them gain valuable leadership and interpersonal relationship skills that will benefit them in an increasingly competitive world.”

 “As part of our commitment to community, LPEA, in partnership with our trade association, the Colorado Rural Electric Association, hopes to help young people from those areas served by rural electric cooperatives gain a competitive edge,” said Mike Dreyspring, LPEA CEO.
 “The camp is a hands-on, learn by doing effort.
 Experiences like this truly help those participants who apply themselves achieve greater confidence and leadership abilities that will benefit them in the future.”